Varus Derotation Osteotomy

 Positioning

-Use of the hip abduction splint for this transition may be helpful e.g. may choose to use splint for stability during transfers
+- The child may experience increased spasms/discomfort when the cast is removed and greater movement is allowed.
+Using the hip abduction splint for this transition may be helpful; e.g. you may choose to use a splint for stability during transfers

-- Use resting splint or pillow throughout the night for three months and during the day when napping, floor/sitting activities (e.g. watching television)
+- Use a resting splint or pillow throughout the night for three months and during the day for napping and floor/sitting activities (e.g. watching television)

 - Out of brace for functional mobility during the day